Web Wallboard User Guide

 Therefore, by structuring the web Wallboard URL as follows:

-with the starting wallboard URL and demarcating the first parameter with a ‘?’ (question mark) and every additional parameter with a ‘&’ (ampersand).
+i.e. start with the wallboard URL, next start the first parameter with a ‘?’ (question mark) and add every additional parameter separated with an ‘&’ (ampersand).

 A specific UCC can be provided through the url.
 This will override the ucc in the WebWallboard config (defaultUccName).